ff6347/prototyping-machines/video-prototypes/Mikronerv – Sujing & Nina/index.md

 ## Story

-A jung woman is hungry and wants to prepare some food with the microwave.
+A young woman is hungry and wants to prepare some food with the microwave.
 She places a cheese straw in front of the microwave to scan it.
-The microwave displays a bad noutritional factor and denies to reheat it.
+The microwave displays a bad nutritional factor and denies to reheat it.
 The woman is disappointed and tries to warm up some other food, this time it is a doughnut.
 The microwave denies permission ones again and the woman is outraged.
 She gets herself some vegetables and slams them onto the desk in front of the microwave.
-The micorwave scans the food; this time it classifies it as nourishing and grants permission: the door opens.
-The woman has an idea: she tricks the microwave by placing the unhealthy cheese straw inside the opened microwave and starts the programm.
+The microwave scans the food; this time it classifies it as nourishing and grants permission: the door opens.
+The woman has an idea: she tricks the microwave by placing the unhealthy cheese straw inside the opened microwave and starts the program.
 The microwave proceeds to warm up the food.

 ## Realisation

-- setting
-- actor
-- style
-- music and sounds
-- CG
+The interface of the microwave was made in Illustrator and mapped onto the surface with adobe after effects.
+Particularly challanging where the scenes where the actress covers parts of the UI with her body.
+For those cases masks have been made to avoid the interface appearing on the actresses skin.
+The style of the interface had to match the microwave therefore a retro style has been chosen.
+The top bar shows the scanning process; the heart icons symbolise the nurtrients—the more hearts are light up, the healthier is the food.
+On the left side of the screen there is a lock simbol: when it displays a red cross, permission is denied; when it displays a green check mark, permission is granted.
+Additionally, a special sound design had been added.
+It rounds out the user experience and gives a realistic impression.